ug-gMary/Pipeline_test/README.md

 # Pipeline_test
-This repo is for testing with a CI/CD pipeline to deploy a Web App to Amazon EC2
+This repo is for testing Github Actions to create AWS resource